 Referee: Giorgos Koukoulakis from Greece.
 He had previously been to Malta for their 1-1 draw with Switzerland during the 1988 European Championships qualifying in November ’87.

-¹ József Csuhay, the Honvéd central defender, was about to feature in his 11th international, having made his debut in a 1-0 home win against Denmark in the qualifiers for the 1984 European championships.
+¹ József Csuhay, the Honvéd central defender, was about to feature in his 11th international, having made his debut in a 1-0 home win against Denmark in the qualifiers for the 1984 European championships, although he had been picked in the squad for Spain ’82 (without featuring then).
 However, he might have been best remembered for his goal for Videoton in the return leg of the UEFA Cup semifinal in the 1984/85 season: the Hungarians had won the home leg 3-1 against Yugoslav team Željezničar from Sarajevo.
-2-0 down three minutes from time at the feared Grbavica stadium, Videoton's (then) right back was played through and finished with aplomb one on one with Željezničar's goalkeeper Dragan Škrba.
+2-0 down three minutes from time at the feared Grbavica stadium, Videoton’s (then) right back was played through and finished with aplomb one on one with Željezničar’s goalkeeper Dragan Škrba.
 He was hardly known for his goalscoring qualities, Csuhay, but his goal took Videoton through to the UEFA Cup final, where they would eventually lose 3-1 on aggregate to Real Madrid.

 |1 David Cluett||32′||23||Floriana|